 - 0.001 = C$2.50 per contract for cabinet trades

-300 options or futures equivalent contracts.
+300 options or equivalent futures contracts.
 For the purpose of calculating this limit, positions in the options contracts are aggregated with positions in the underlying futures contracts.
-For aggregation purposes, one option contract is equivalent to one futures contract.
+For aggregation purposes, one options contract is equivalent to one futures contract.

-Information on position limits can be obtained from the Exchange as they are subject to periodic changes.
+Information on position limits can be obtained from the Bourse as they are subject to periodic changes.
 See Circulars.

-Note: During early closing days, the regular session closes at 1:00 p.m., time at which the daily settlement price is established.
-In those circumstances, the extended session is from 1:09 p.m. to 1:30 p.m.
+Note: During early closing days, the regular session closes at 1:30 p.m.

 - Daily settlement price procedures for futures contracts and options on futures contracts

 - Procedures applicable to the execution of cross transactions and the execution of prearranged transactions